chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 _“The service provider shall use the DoD STIGs to establish configuration settings; Center for Internet Security up to Level 2 (CIS Level 2) guidelines shall be used if STIGs are not available; Custom baselines shall be used if CIS is not available.”_

 However, the requirements for how a STIG applies to a container image are rather unclear.
 For example, some controls apply to the host operating system instead of the image.
-Similarly, other controls apply to the Docker service instead of the container itself.
+Similarly, other controls apply to the container runtime instead of the container itself.
 Knowing what controls are relevant for containers and how to check for them in a STIG are key to achieving and maintaining FedRAMP compliance.

 DISA understands that containers have different requirements than traditional operating systems.
 In an effort to highlight these differences, the DOD DevSecOps Initiative released the [Container Hardening Process Guide](https://dl.dod.cyber.mil/wp-content/uploads/devsecops/pdf/Final_DevSecOps_Enterprise_Container_Hardening_Guide_1.2.pdf) which describes the Initiative's approach to hardening images and how other agencies should handle applying STIGs to containers.